-9) Ellen Page actually learned how to play the violin in order to play Vanya...
+9) Elliot Page actually learned how to play the violin in order to play Viktor...

-While speaking to PopBuzz in 2019, Ellen revealed that she can play a "slightly decent Twinkle Twinkle Little Star" but that's about it.
-She was lucky enough to have a teacher on set who was, as she says, very patient with her.
+While speaking to PopBuzz in early 2019, Elliot revealed that he can play a "slightly decent Twinkle Twinkle Little Star" but that's about it.
+He was lucky enough to have a teacher on set who was, as he says, very patient with him.

-10) And for the more complex scenes, she had a 16-year-old stand in.
+10) And for the more complex scenes, he had a 16-year-old stand in.